ivmiettinen/countriesApp/README.md

-How to run:
+How to run the project:

 1.Clone the project.
-Run nmp install.
+Run 'nmp install' in the project folder.

 2.Add your own 'REACT_APP_API_KEY' for http://api.openweathermap.org/